 One fun thing to do is to make a gourmet s’more contest.
 For this, first split up into teams of 4 or 5 people, or just by family units (but this can be tricky at multi-generational reunions).

-Then it is up to each team to come up with and create the fanciest, most gourmet and delicious s’more they can.
-Some ideas for ingredients to help get you started are marshmallow fluff, caramel, banana and peanut butter.
+Then it is up to each team to come up with and create the fanciest, most gourmet, and most delicious s’more they can.
+Some ideas for ingredients to help get you started are marshmallow fluff, caramel, banana, and peanut butter.
 Make enough for each team to try one, and then one extra — the winning team can collect this as a bonus!

-After everyone has feasted on s’more and have changed into their pajamas, the same teams can compete with each other around the campfire to see who can tell the best family story.
+After everyone has feasted on s’mores and changed into their pajamas, the same teams can compete around the campfire to see who can tell the best family story.

 There is no end to the topics you can do, and then, once the youngest kids have been tucked into their beds — err, sleeping bags – those who are still up can finish off the night with some scary ghost stories.

 The camping environment can be a great opportunity for adults and kids to try new things.